crimx/side-effect-manager/README.md

 sideEffect.flush(disposerID);
 ```

 A `disposerID` can also be set deliberately.
-Side effects with the same ID will be flushed before add a new one.
+Side effects with the same ID will be flushed before adding a new one.

 ```js
 function debounce(handler, timeout) {